sdao/iWaveOcean/USING.md

 The properties specified under the "Dynamics" rollup cannot be previewed live in the viewport, nor can they be animated.
 To see their effect on the simulation, you must re-run the simulation by using the "Simulate" rollup (see below).

 *Sim Start*.
-The frame on which to start simulating.
+The time on which to start simulating.
+By default, this is specified in frames unless you have changed your 3ds Max Time Configuration.

 *Sim Length*.
-The number of frames to simulate.
+The amount of time for which to simulate.
+By default, this is specified in frames unless you have changed your 3ds Max Time Configuration.

 *Collision Objects*.
 The objects that interact with the waves.
 Use the Add and Remove buttons to choose geometry objects from the scene.